-What is an anode?
+What is a hot water anode?
 How does it work?

 What is an anode and why is it so important?